 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your unit freezes over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
 In fact, many homeowners are forced to choose between installing a new system vs repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.